hali0512/cloudfare-worker/worker-extracting-metadata/README.md

 # Cloudflare Worker - CF Data Fetcher

-This Cloudflare Worker retrieves Cloudflare-provided request metadata (`cf` object) and returns it as a JSON response.
+This Cloudflare Worker retrieves Cloudflare-provided request metadata (`cf` object) and  then returns it as a JSON response.

 # Features
  Extracts request metadata from the `cf` object.